TritonDataCenter/sdc-booter/README.md

 Booter supports a few SAPI configuration values:

-- `http_pxe_boot`: if set to `true`, allow iPXE clients to pull down their files via HTTP rather than TFTP
+- `http_pxe_boot`: if set to `true`, allow iPXE clients to pull down their files via HTTP rather than TFTP.
+This is the default.
 - `compute_node_default_gateway`: set this to give Compute Nodes a default gateway
 - `dhcp_lease_time`: DHCP lease time for Compute Nodes